All Episodes

 What the hell?

-He'll, you know, he'll uh he'll probably hit Sydney.
+He'll, you know, he'll probably hit Sydney.

 What a joke.

-You know, that that is not a reassurance.
+You know, that is not a reassurance.

-Uh a self-taught nuclear madman.
+A self-taught nuclear madman.

-It's like if you're on the if you ever been on the New Jersey Turnpike and uh somebody crosses the median, and it's like a confused uh 93-year-old granny behind the wheel of a Toyota Corolla.
+It's like if you're on the, if you ever been on the New Jersey Turnpike and somebody crosses the median and it's like a confused 93-year-old granny behind the wheel of a Toyota Corolla, that's a problem for her.

-But if the confused 93-year-old granny crossing the median isn't behind a Toyota Corolla, if instead she's uh in an 18-wheeler coming straight at you, that's a problem for you.
+But if the confused 93-year-old granny crossing the median isn't behind a Toyota Corolla, if instead she's in an 18-wheeler coming straight at you, that's a problem for you.

 And that's what it is with North Korea.

-It's a one-man psycho state with millions of starving people.
+It's a one-man psycho-state with millions of starving people.

-Uh that's a problem for them.
+That's a problem for them.

-But a one-man psycho state with nuclear weapons is a problem for the rest of us.
+But a one-man psycho-state with nuclear weapons is a problem for the rest of us.

-Now you remember back when it was the Cold War, and it was just America, Britain, France, Russia, and China with nukes.
+Now, you remember back when it was the Cold War, and it was just America, Britain, France, Russia, and China with nukes.

-Uh the left was obsessed with them.
+The left was obsessed with them.

-Uh Armageddon was just around the corner.
+Armageddon was just around the corner.

-Uh they wrote children's books about nuclear winter.
+They wrote children's books about nuclear winter.

-There was a there was a famous poster of um Ronald Reagan with Margaret Thatcher in his arms, like Rhett Butler and Scarlet O'Hara, uh, with a giant mushroom cloud behind them and the caption, uh, she promised to follow him to the end of the earth, he promised to arrange it.
+There was a famous poster of Ronald Reagan with Margaret Thatcher in his arms, like Rhett Butler and Scarlett O'Hara, with a giant mushroom cloud behind them and the caption, she promised to follow him to the end of the earth.

 So you can understand why everyone was terrified.

-But now it's just Kim Jong il and the Ayatollahs with nukes.
+But now it's just Kim Jong-il and the Ayatollahs with nukes.

-It's no big deal, nothing to get alarmed about.
+Nothing to get alarmed about.

-That's the that's the New York Times thing.
+That's the New York Times thing.

 So he's got a nuke and he fires it, and it doesn't go quite as far as he intended to.